PatrickHeneise/Gandalf/README.md

 ---------------
 Gandalf is an authorization and access-control module for Node.js.

+The purpose of Gandalf is to have centralized authorization and a middleware which works with [express-resource](https://github.com/visionmedia/express-resource).

 "Authorization is the function of specifying access rights to resources, which is related to information security and computer security in general and to access control in particular."